 Some of the most renowned Manzanillas include La Gitana (Hidalgo), La Guita (Hijos de Rainera Perez Marin) and Solear (Barbadillo)

 Like Fino, Manzanilla is produced in a Solera system, but it typically has more scales than their Fino counterparts.
 Barbadillo’s Solear has ten criaderas for example, and the Solera that produces La Gitana has fourteen.
-It is typically released at a younger age than Fino, but the best Manzanilla examples are still between four to seven years of age.
+It is typically released at a younger age than Fino, but the best Manzanilla examples are still between three to seven years of age.

 Types of Manzanilla